whataboutyou-ai/eunomia/docs/integrations/mcp.md

 git clone https://github.com/whataboutyou-ai/eunomia-MCP-server.git
 ```

----

-## Basic Usage
+### Basic Usage

-Eunomia MCP Server uses the same "instrument" concept as [Eunomia][main-repo].
+Eunomia MCP Server uses the same "instrument" concept as Eunomia.
 By defining your set of instruments in an `Orchestra`, you can apply data governance policies to text streams that flow through your MCP-based servers.

-Below is a simplified example of how to define application settings and run the MCP server with [uv](https://docs.astral.sh/uv/).
+Below is a simplified example of how to define application settings and run the MCP server with [uv][uv-docs].

 ```python
 """